drone/drone-plugin-index/content/naorlivne/drone-kubernetes-apply/index.md

 # Parameter Reference

 kubernetes_api_host
-: The kubernetes API server URL (no trailing slash should be used)
+: The Kubernetes API server URL (no trailing slash should be used)

 kubernetes_token
-: The token used to auth against the kubernetes API
+: The token used to auth against the Kubernetes API

 kubernetes_yaml_file
-: The kubernetes deployment configuration file location relative to the root folder of the repo, defaults to `injected_deployment.yaml` in the repo root
+: The Kubernetes deployment configuration file location relative to the root folder of the repo, defaults to `injected_deployment.yaml` in the repo root